Bank vole: Distribution

 The bank vole has a Palearctic distribution.
 It is native to Europe, Asia Minor and parts of Western Siberia.
 It does not occur in Iceland or northern Fenno-Scandia (except for Finland) and is absent from most of the Iberian Peninsula and parts of Italy and the Balkans.
 It was introduced into southwestern Ireland in the 1950s, and there are fears that it may be displacing the native wood mouse (Apodemus sylvaticus).
-A subspecies found on the island of Skomer in West Wales, the Skomer vole (Myodes glareolus skomerensis), is much larger than the mainland bank vole, and there may be 20,000 individuals on the island in late summer.
+A subspecies found on the island of Skomer in West Wales, the Skomer vole (C. g. skomerensis), is much larger than the mainland bank vole, and there may be 20,000 individuals on the island in late summer.

 Habitat

 The bank vole is found in forests, especially in deciduous and mixed woodland with scrub, low plants and leaf litter.
 It is also present in hedgerows, field verges, among bracken and brambles, river banks, swamps and parks.
 In mountainous regions and the northern part of its range it occurs in coniferous woodland at altitudes of up to 1800 m.
 It is not found on bare soil and ample ground cover seems a necessity.
 In the Mediterranean region, at the southern extent of its range, it is a habitat specialist and is found in moist woodland but not in grassland and bushy places.
 At the fringes of forested areas it is possible for there to be a metapopulation consisting of a number of spatially separated populations of bank vole that come and go according to the season and local events.
 Some areas may be devoid of voles during the winter and be repopulated during the summer only to become empty of voles again in October.
 The further from permanently inhabited forest the location is, the fewer females there are and the more widely the number of individuals fluctuates.